Scheduling Permit Inspections

 - Type of inspection

-Due to the implementation of the new computer system, if you do not have this information, the inspection cannot be scheduled.
+If you do not have this information, the inspection cannot be scheduled.
 Thank you for your cooperation.

 Notice-Change in Ohio Basic Building Code